BlissChapman/autograder_results_alert_scripts/README.md

-# autograder_results_alert_script
+# autograder_results_alert_scripts
-A simple script that sends a slack notification when CS241 Autograder results are uploaded.
+A collection of simple scripts that send slack notifications when UIUC CS autograding results are uploaded.